Urist-McDeveloper/nbody/README.md

 # Direct 2D N-body simulation

-Written in C, built with Vulkan, shown on screen with [raylib](https://github.com/raysan5/raylib).
+Written in C, powered by Vulkan and AVX, shown on screen with [raylib](https://github.com/raysan5/raylib).

 ## Build and run

 ### Build prerequisites

 1. C compiler that supports:
-   * C99 standard;
+   * C11 standard (specifically `aligned_alloc` in stdlib);
    * AVX intrinsics;
    * (*optional*) OpenMP.
-2. CMake version 3.20 or later.
-3. Vulkan SDK, including `glslc` and validation layers.
+2. Vulkan SDK, including `glslc` and validation layers.
 Only Vulkan 1.0 features are used.
+3. CMake version 3.20 or later.

 Target `rag-bench` uses Linux-only monotonic clock and therefore is not available on other platforms.